Wilksmjp/OverTheWire/README.md

 >The Bandit wargame is aimed at absolute beginners.
 It will teach the basics needed to be able to play other wargames.

 ### Natas
->Natas teaches the basics of serverside web-security
+>Natas teaches the basics of serverside web-security.